0xtengu/workshops/linux_rootkits/userland.md

 ----[ Introduction - Userland Techniques ]------------------------------------

-Userland rootkits operate entirely in user space, making them simpler to develop but also easier to detect than kernel-level rootkits.
-We'll cover both classic and modern techniques for function interception at the userspace level.
+Userland rootkits operate entirely in user space, making them [ REDACTED ] to develop but also **generally** easier to detect than kernel-level rootkits.
+We'll cover both classic and modern techniques.

 TECHNIQUES COVERED: